marchcarax/Exercises_python/README.md

 # Exercises_python
-Bunch of python exercises to practice your coding skills
+Bunch of python exercises with focus on numpy library to practice your coding skills